tercen/user_workshop/README.md

 # Presentation

-The presentation is found at:
+The presentation is online at:

 https://tercen.github.io/user_workshop